Consumer Lender - Financial Regulation

 Applicants and licensees are expected to be knowledgeable about and in compliance with the Consumer Loan law, and any other applicable State or Federal statutes and regulations.
-Maryland rules and regulations can be found by accessing the Code of Maryland Unannotated and Rules (Public Access) and Code of Maryland Regulations (COMAR).
+Maryland rules and regulations can be found by accessing the Annotated Code of Maryland and Rules and Code of Maryland Regulations (COMAR).

 Note: To access the Maryland Code Annotated, from the link below, select the "Maryland Code" folder, then select the individual folders or links provided to delve into the volumes, chapters, and/or sections of the publication.

 Maryland Code Annotated, Commercial Law § 12-301 et seq.
 (Consumer Loan Law)